k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

       - KEYCLOAK_PASSWORD=admin
 ...
 ```
-The most important thing for us is the configuration of the client.
+In the Keycloak configuration the most important thing for us is the configuration of the client.
 Go to `Clients` and choose` login-app` from the list.
 The imported configuration should look like this:
 ![Keycloak_client_config1_img]({{ site.url }}/assets/images/keycloak_client1.png)
 ![Keycloak_client_config2_img]({{ site.url }}/assets/images/keycloak_client2.png)
 Note the configuration of `Valid Redirect URIs` and` Web Origins`.
-The first is important when we use the Keycloak login page to authenticate the user.
-In our case, we will not use it.
+The first is important when we use the Keycloak login page to authenticate the user(I am not discussing this approach in this post).
 The second indicates domains that can request Keycloak API (CORS).
 If the application that is our GUI is running on the same domain as the keycloak then you do not need to configure anything here.
 Otherwise, enter a specific domain name.
-The current value of `*` is not safe and may only be used for development purposes.
+The current value of `*` (which means that every domain had access) is not safe and may only be used for development purposes.

 Entering `Roles` we can also see one added `user` role:
 ![Keycloak_role_config_img]({{ site.url }}/assets/images/keycloak_roles.png)